Two-time Oscar winner Glenda Jackson, who mixed acting with politics, dies at 87

-Jackson was one of the biggest British stars of the 1960s and 70s, and won two Academy Awards, for “Women in Love” in 1970 and “A Touch of Class" in 1973.
+Born into a working-class family 1936 in Birkhenhead, northwest England, Jackson trained at the Royal Academy of Dramatic Art in London.
+She performed with the Royal Shakespeare Company and became one of the biggest British stars of the 1960s and 70s, and won two Academy Awards, for “Women in Love” in 1971 and “A Touch of Class" in 1974.

 She then went into politics, winning election to Parliament in 1992.
 She spent 23 years as a Labour Party lawmaker, serving as a minister for transport in Prime Minister Tony Blair’s first government in 1997.

-Note: An earlier version of this story gave incorrect dates for Jackson's Academy Award victories.
-They were in 1971 and 1974, not 1970 and 1973.